aespedido/projects/Project - E-Commerce Sales PowerBI Report/readme.md

 **5. Sales and profit are concerntrated in Europe, North America and Asia Pacific** Europe, North America and Asia Pacific are the highest performing regions in sales and profit, while South America and the Middle East & Africa perform significantly lower.
 This shows that overall performance is driven by Europe, North America and Asia Pacific, however there is opportunities to grow in underperforming markets.

-**6. High sales volume does not always translate to strong profitability** Some products generate high sales volumes but deliver lower profit margins, indicating that strong revenue performance does not always lead to high profitability.
-For example, the Standing Desk Converter generates approximately $46K in sales with a margin of ~31% while the Business Casual Blazer generates lower sales of around $14K but achieves a higher margin of ~42%.
-This highlights that beyond top-selling products, there are efficient, higher-margins that can be promoted to drive overall profitability.
+**6. High-performing products vary between volume and margin efficiency** While top-selling products generate the highest total profit, they do not always achieve the highest profit margins.
+For example, the Standing Desk Converter generates approximately $46K in sales with a margin of ~31%, while the Business Casual Blazer generates lower sales of around $14K but achieves a higher margin of ~42%.
+This highlights that, beyond top-selling products, there are more efficient, higher-margin items that can be promoted alongside them to improve overall profitability.

 ## Recommendations
 This analysis identified the key drivers of profitability across products, customer segments, and regions.
 Based on these insights, several opportunities were identified to improve margins and overall business performance.
 The following recommendations outline potential actions to address these areas and drive more sustainable profitability.